Baby Won't Open Wide? Get the Gaping Reflex Back On Track

 Trying to help your baby open their mouth wider—whether for the bottle or the breast or chest?
 It’s not just luck.
 It’s a reflex—and one that can be cued, strengthened, and brought back online if it’s gone quiet.

-In this post, I’ll show you what the gaping reflex looks like, how to invite it gently, and how to rebuild it over time.
+In this post, I’ll show you what the gaping reflex looks like, how to cue, and how to rebuild it over time.
 This isn’t about forcing anything—it’s about helping your baby reconnect with something their body already knows how to do.

 Just a quick note: Some of the videos in this post focus on latching at the chest, but the same reflex applies during bottle feeds too.